My Morning Rush

 The Properties will show the email “Details”.
 Click on “Details” and then “Message Source”

-As you can see, I also highlighted the IP address where the email “really came from”.
-Although it says that the “Return Path” is email@example.com, the email actually came from the IP address 184.108.40.206
+In the email source or header, you’ll find the IP address where the email “really came from”.
+Although it says that the “Return-Path” is firstname.lastname@example.org, the email actually came from an IP that has a number that originated from Thailand.

-I then try to find the location of that IP address using the IP-address.org tracer.
+I was able to find the location of the IP using the IP-address.org tracer.
 It showed that this IP is located in Bangkok Thailand.
 To be more specific, the sender was from the Office of Information Technology Administration in Thailand.

 That’s it!
 If ever you encounter such email and you are unsure of it, whether it looks like it’s from a legitimate company, the best thing to do is unmask the email or email the “real” company’s support to verify it.
 If you don’t want to go through all the trouble, then just delete the email.